 The candidate may be invited to identify possible Examiners for the submission, but the University reserves the right to select the Examiners , taking appropriate advice on their suitability.
 The Examiners are expected to have expert knowledge of the field and normally will possess a higher doctorate themselves

-Three External Examiners will be appointed by the Pro Vice Chancellor for Research Committee who.
+Three External Examiners will be appointed by the Pro-Vice-Chancellor (Research) Committee who.
 The Examiners will take into consideration primarily those publications which are defined by the candidate as containing the main substance of the submission.
-Each Examiner, separately will report to the Pro Vice Chancellor for Research Committee his/her assessment of the work submitted and the Pro Vice Chancellor Committee, having considered the advice of the Examiners will,if appropriate if it thinks fit, recommend to Senate that a degree be awarded.
+Each Examiner, separately will report to the Pro-Vice-Chancellor (Research) Committee his/her assessment of the work submitted and the Pro-Vice-Chancellor Committee, having considered the advice of the Examiners will,if appropriate if it thinks fit, recommend to Senate that a degree be awarded.

-The Higher Doctorates Committee The Pro Vice Chancellor shall approve the award of a higher doctorate on the basis of the unanimous recommendation of the Examiners.
-In the event that the Committee is unable to make a recommendation,this is not possible, the Pro Vice Chancellor for Research if appropriate, may recommend that the candidate revises the submission and makes a further submission to a new examination team after an interval of not less than two years.
+The Higher Doctorates Committee The Pro-Vice-Chancellor shall approve the award of a higher doctorate on the basis of the unanimous recommendation of the Examiners.
+In the event that the Committee is unable to make a recommendation,this is not possible, the Pro-Vice-Chancellor (Research) if appropriate, may recommend that the candidate revises the submission and makes a further submission to a new examination team after an interval of not less than two years.

 21.6 Retention of Publications